The causes of disagreement in life are caused by one of 10 reasons. By understanding these reasons you can conquer arguments like a pro.

 “Causes of disagreement in life” wrap up

-What are your thoughts on the causes of disagreement in life?
-What do you think are the root causes of disagreements in life?
+So, what do you think about the causes of disagreement in life?
+What do you believe are the root causes of disagreements in life?

 Featured Image Photo Credit: David Clode (image cropped)

 Author Bio: Koosha started Engineer Calcs in 2019 to help people better understand the engineering and construction industry, and to discuss various science and engineering-related topics to make people think.
 He has been working in the engineering and tech industry in California for well over 15 years now and is a licensed professional electrical engineer, and also has various entrepreneurial pursuits.

 Koosha has an extensive background in the design and specification of electrical systems with areas of expertise including power generation, transmission, distribution, instrumentation and controls, and water distribution and pumping as well as alternative energy (wind, solar, geothermal, and storage).

 Koosha is most interested in engineering innovations, the cosmos, sports, fitness, and our history and future.